curityio/kubernetes-logaggregation-elasticsearch/README.md

 # Curity Identity Server Log Aggregation to Elastic Search

-Demonstrate aggregation of the following logs to Elasticsearch.\
-All logs include OpenTelemetry trace and span IDs:
+Demonstrate aggregation of the following logs to Elasticsearch, where logs include OpenTelemetry trace and span IDs.

 - System logs
 - Request logs